dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-volume-mounts.md

 ## Example

 ### Custom secrets storage using local file secret store
 Since any type of Kubernetes Volume can be attached to the sidecar, you can use the local file secret store to read secrets from a variety of places.
-Example, if you have an NFS server running at `10.201.202.203`, with secrets stored at `/secrets/stage/secrets.json`, you can use that as a secrets storage.
+For example, if you have a Network File Share (NFS) server running at `10.201.202.203`, with secrets stored at `/secrets/stage/secrets.json`, you can use that as a secrets storage.

 1. Configure the application pod to mount the NFS and attach it to the Dapr sidecar.
 ```yaml